robinhayward/VIPER-Xcode-Templates/README.md

 # VIPER Xcode Templates

 A set of templates to speed up the development of apps using VIPER architecture.
-Example project included to see what the templates create and how they have been used.
+Example project included to see what the templates create and how they can be used.

 # Installation